Date of Award:

 Isolated calves tended to spend a greater portion of the time lying down than calves in the other two treatments but the difference was not significant (P>.05).
 In the open-field test isolated calves entered more squares than the group or individual calves, but the group calves were the most vocal of the calves in the three treatments (P

 Warnick, Val D., "Effects of Group, Individual, and Isolated Rearing of Dairy Calves on Weight Gain and Social Development" (1976).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4792.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .